hskimhello/helloworld/README.md

-# This is a tutorial GitHub repository for CAU OSSPPL course.ㅇ
+# This is a tutorial GitHub repository for CAU OSSPPL course.